When Children Carry Their Parents' Pain

 "You should not have to suffer alone."

-This movement is often beautiful in its love.
+This movement often arises from a child's deep love.
 Yet it can become costly.
 A child cannot carry a parent's grief, trauma, loneliness, or suffering without paying a price.

 The burden may eventually appear as: